 Graded death benefit on some policies

-Mutual of Omaha has an excellent customer satisfaction ranking coming in at #3 out of 25 of the largest life insurers in the J.D.
-Power life Insurance Study, and a low history of complaints with the NAIC compared to other insurers of their size.
-The life insurance policy packages also come with access to a MutualPerks program, which provides discounts to policyholders in a variety of products and services, including mortgages and wellness services.
+Mutual of Omaha has an excellent customer satisfaction ranking coming in at fifth out of 23 insurers in the J.D.
+Power 2020 U.S. Life Insurance Study.
+However, it has slightly more complaints than average with the NAIC compared to other insurers of its size.
+The life insurance policy packages also come with access to a MutualPerks program, which provides discounts to policyholders on various products and services, including mortgages and wellness services.